mlloliveira/AgenticPlayground/README.md

   - voting / consensus,
   - diverse prompts per agent,
   - different models in the same run.

+- **Notebook**
+  A mini, Streamlit-based notebook mode with:
+  - a Python code cell (REPL-style, with output),
+  - a markdown notepad,
+  - a safe execution sandbox.
+  - a basic multi-agent, multi-round chat around the notebook, so agents can discuss, plan and execute changes.

 > More modes (e.g. judge, storyteller/narrator, RAG) are planned but not yet implemented.